 Official Servers (Try it for yourself!)

-You can experience this plugin for yourself (as a player) by joining any of these public servers. :) We maintain these servers personally, which helps us catch bugs and spot opportunities for new features and improvements.
+You can experience this plugin for yourself (as a player) by joining this public server. :) I maintain this server personally, which helps me catch bugs and spot opportunities for new features and improvements.
 Have fun!

 - BeardCraft bit.ly/beardcraftfb

 Please choose the version that matches your Minecraft server version! :)